-6.5 SSM Multicast Routing
+6.5 Source-Specific Multicast

-Source-specific Multicast (SSM) [14] amends the classical Any-source Multicast (ASM) model creating logical IP multicast "channels" that are defined by the multicast destination address and the specific source address.
-Thus for a given "channel", only one specific source can inject packets that are distributed to receivers that have joined.
+Source-Specific Multicast (SSM) [RFC3569], [RFC4607] amends the classical Any-Source Multicast (ASM) model by creating logical IP multicast "channels" that are defined by the multicast destination address and the specific source address(es).
+Thus for a given "channel", only the specific source(s) can inject packets that are distributed to the receivers.
 This form of multicast has group management benefits since a source can independently control the "channels" it creates.
-Additionally, there are some security benefits of this multicast paradigm.